danielurra/tabs/README.md

 * CSS
 ### Back End
 Node.js
-JWT (Jason Web Tocken) for Authentication
+JWT (JSON Web Token) for authentication and authorization
 ## Future additions
 The main addition will be to create a backend with node.js and JWT as the authentication method that will allow visitors to login-in<br>
 and be able to resume their job at the same point they left it.